grpc/proposal/A102-xds-grpc-service.md

 ### Parsed Form of `GrpcService` Proto

 The parsed form of the `GrpcService` proto will contain the following:
-- parameters to use when creating the side channel:
 - target URI
 - channel credentials
 - call credentials
-- parameters to use when creating an RPC on the side channel:
-  - the timeout to use for the RPC deadline
+- timeout for RPCs
-  - initial metadata to include on the RPC
+- initial metadata for RPCs

 As an example, in C++, it will look like this: